Ever get the feeling that you’re being forced to buy a new smartphone because yours is becoming more slower and more unusable?

 The idea behind this wasteful and unethical practice (you guessed it) is money.
 Money-grubbing companies everywhere are milking the naive masses for their hard-earned money and they’re not even blushing.

-Planned obsolescence is best done by subtly conditioning consumers into believing that the “normal” lifespan of a product is shorter than it really is.
+Planned obsolescence is best done by subtly conditioning consumers into believing that the “normal” lifespan of a product is actually shorter than it really is.
 Theoretically, that translates to a higher rate of returning customers.
 Can you say Chaachinng?

-Planned obsolescence is has gone viral in the marketplace and its infection goes far deeper than most think.
+Planned obsolescence has gone viral in the marketplace and its infection goes far deeper than most think.

 The Origins of the Virus